joebrew/joebrew.github.io/Supply-side.md

 ---
 title: Area of research - Supply-side participation, interest and engagement in malaria control
-subtitle: Foreign direct investment, corporate social responsibility, and malaria control in Mozambique
+subtitle: Identifying key actors and mapping the context regarding malaria control from the point of view of foreign businesses operating in Mozambique
 layout: areas
 ---